Differential Calculi on Associative Algebras and Integrable Systems: Introduction

-The problem of finding a Lax system for a PDDE, or a system of PDDEs, now corresponds to the problem of finding a bidifferential calculus representation of that system, such that the equation is equivalent to either (\ref{phi_eq}) or (\ref{g_eq}).
-These two equations can be regarded (cf. \cite{DMH08bidiff}) as generalizations or analogs of well-known potential forms of the famous (anti-) self-dual Yang-Mills equation on a flat four-dimensional space with Euclidean or split signature \cite{Maso+Wood96,Duna09}.
-We should point out that there may be PDDEs possessing a Lax pair, but no bidifferential calculus representation.
-At least quite a number of integrable PDDEs are indeed realizations of one of these equations.
+The problem of finding a Lax system for a PDDE , or a system of PDDEs, is now replaced by the problem of finding a bidifferential calculus representation, such that the PDDE (system) is equivalent to either (\ref{phi_eq_DMH}) or (\ref{g_eq_DMH}).
+These two equations can be regarded (cf. \cite{DMH08bidiff_DMH}) as generalizations or analogs of well-known potential forms of the famous (anti-) self-dual Yang-Mills equation on a flat four-dimensional space with Euclidean or split signature \cite{Maso+Wood96_DMH,Duna09_DMH}.
+We should point out that there may be PDDEs possessing a Lax system, but no bidifferential calculus representation.
+At least quite a number of integrable PDDEs are indeed realizations of one of the above equations.

-How to understand that an equation like (\ref{phi_eq}) has so many integrable equations as realizations?
-Of course, in order to make contact with an integrable PDDE, the algebra $\cA$ has to include an algebra of functions on some set.
+How to understand that an equation like (\ref{phi_eq_DMH}) has so many integrable equations as realizations?
+Of course, in order to make contact with an integrable PDDE , the algebra $\mathcal{A}$ has to include an algebra of functions on some set.
 But we can extend it by operators, so that $\phi$ becomes operator-valued.
-If, nevertheless, (\ref{phi_eq}) turns out to be equivalent to a PDDE, or a system of PDDEs, we are in business.
+If, nevertheless, (\ref{phi_eq_DMH}) turns out to be equivalent to a PDDE, or a system of PDDEs , we are in business.

-In the bidifferential calculus framework, we thus consider ``universal'' equations for objects in any associative algebra.
-Depending on a concrete choice of a bidifferential calculus, there will be different realizations, which inherit essential properties from the universal framework. (\ref{phi_eq}) and (\ref{g_eq}) are important examples, but we will also show that they have interesting extensions.
+In the bidifferential calculus framework, we thus consider ``universal'' equations for objects in any associative algebra .
+Since there are many concrete choices of a bidifferential calculus, there are lots of different realizations, which inherit essential properties from the universal framework. (\ref{phi_eq_DMH}) and (\ref{g_eq_DMH}) are important examples, but we will also show that they have interesting extensions.
 It is important to stress that bidifferential calculus is a \emph{framework}.
 It is not bound to the equations introduced above.

-Although examples presented in this work are integrable PDDEs, we want to emphasize the general structure, which only requires a graded associative algebra and two anticommuting graded derivations of degree one acting on it with coboundary properties.
+Although examples presented in this work are integrable PDDEs , we want to emphasize the general structure, which only requires a graded associative algebra and two anticommuting graded derivations of degree one acting on it with coboundary properties.
 There might well be applications to quite different areas of mathematics.